 Initial response to Technology Help Center signals strong IT support for Fall semester

-The Technology Help Center, a new website for IT support that launched just a few weeks ago, reveals data from early usage will provide a much-improved experience for students and faculty returning to campus this fall.
+The Technology Help Center, a new website for IT support that launched just a few weeks ago, and data from early usage indicates that it will provide a much-improved experience for students and faculty returning to campus this fall.

 In addition to help via email, phone, chat, and in-person, the Technology Help Center will now allow users to submit an online help form and track all existing tickets online, regardless of how the request began.